 Service Description for Church Moderator

 Proverbs 24:23 – “These things also belong to the wise.
-It is good to show partiality in judgment.”
+It is not good to show partiality in judgment.”
+(NKJV)

-James 1:19 – “Therefore, my beloved brethren, let every man be swift to hear, slow to speak…”
+James 1:19 – “Wherefore, my beloved brethren, let every man be swift to hear, slow to speak…” (KJV)